Conservation and restoration of lacquerware: Consolidation

 Consolidation is the process of stabilizing lifting and cracked areas of lacquer to minimize further damage and loss.
 Consolidants used can include Asian lacquer or other synthetic or organic adhesives such as animal glue or Paraloid B-72.
 Adhesives can be thinned with solvents in order to be wicked beneath layers of lifting lacquer or into cracks and allowed to dry while securing the loose area in place.

 Filling losses

 Different types of fill materials are used for European and Asian lacquerware.
 Losses caused by damage to the lacquer surface can be structural or aesthetic.
-Losses should only be filled if the surrounding areas are stable, without potential of damage from the fill material.
+Losses should only be filled if the surrounding areas are stable, without the potential of damage from the fill material.
 Trained Eastern conservators may choose to use Asian Lacquer as a fill for losses, while Western conservators may use alternate materials such as waxes, polyester resins and epoxy resins.
 Completed fills can then be inpainted to match the surrounding lacquer surface.